dhicks/chlorpyrifos/paper.md

 ## Objectives ##

-This paper conducts an distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley.
+This paper reports an distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley.
 A dEJ analysis examines the way distributions of environmental risks are associated with race, ethnicity, class, gender, and other systems of structural oppression.

 ## Methods ##

 Data on chlorpyrifos use in townships and sections are retrieved from California's Department of Pesticide Registration (DPR) public pesticide use records (PUR) for 2011-2015.
 These data are combined with demographic data for the Central Valley from the American Community Survey (ACS).
 Spatial regression models are used to estimate effects of demographic covariates on local chlorpyrifos use.
-A bootstrap method is used to account for measurement error in the ACS estimates.
+A novel bootstrap method is used to account for measurement error in the ACS estimates.

 ## Results ##